piccobit/sisco/README.md

 ### Register an Area

-To register a new **area** the following JSON data needs to be posted to the REST API endpoint `/api/v1/admin/register/area/[area-name]`:
+To register a new **area** the following JSON data needs to be posted to the REST API endpoint `/api/v1/admin/register/area/[area name]`:

 Example `register-area.json` file: